General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Evaluations

 \paragraph{Standardization Efforts} One persistent challenge in evaluating \glspl{gpm} is the lack of common standards---whether in benchmark design, metric selection, or reporting protocols.
 This fragmentation makes it challenging to compare results or ensure reproducibility.
 While some degree of standardization can support transparency and cumulative progress, rigid frameworks risk constraining innovation and may conflict with the need in scientific discovery for more open-ended, adaptive evaluations.

 A more feasible path may lie in promoting transparent documentation of evaluation choices and developing meta-evaluation tools that assess the validity, coverage, and robustness of different approaches.
-Emerging frameworks such as \gls{irt} offer promising directions for such reflective evaluations, enabling nuanced insights beyond surface-level metrics. \autocite{schilling2025lifting}
+Emerging frameworks such as \gls{irt} offer promising directions. \autocite{schilling2025lifting}